nearform/fast-jwt/README.md

 - `clockTimestamp`: The timestamp in milliseconds (like the output of `Date.now()`) that should be used as the current time for all necessary time comparisons.
 Default is the system time.

-- `clockTolerance`: Timespan in milliseconds to add the current timestamp when performing time comparisons.
+- `clockTolerance`: Timespan in milliseconds is the tolerance to apply to the current timestamp when performing time comparisons.
 Default is `0`.

 The verifier is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.